rshankras/Today-Extension-Tutorial/P02- Integrate App and Framwork/content.md

 # Introduction

 In this section we will see the steps for integrating the **MSLocationKit** framework with the App.
 MyAddress app has a Settings screen to turn On/Off the display of Time Zone and this preference will be stored in UserDefaults.
-Then we will see how to share the timezone logic between **AddressViewController.swift** and **SettingsViewController.swift** by adding the functionality to **Common.swift**.

 # Update Common.swift

-Navigate to **Common.swift** file add the following lines of code (after import statement)
+The timezone logic will be shared between **AddressViewController.swift** and **SettingsViewController.swift**.
+So we will add this functionality as part of **Common.swift**.
+Navigate to **Common.swift** and add the following lines of code (after the import statement)

 ```
-let defaults = UserDefaults(suiteName: "group.makeschool.MyCurrentAddress
+let defaults = UserDefaults(suiteName: "group.makeschool.MyCurrentAddress")
-")

 func isTimeZone() -> Bool {
     var timeZone = false